dward2/BME547/Resources/Git/git_concepts.md

 ### Undoing commit and removing files from index ("unadding")
 Going back to our repository above, let's say we wanted to undo the last commit and "unadd" the changes from the staging area, but keep the changes in the working directory.
+In other words, we want to undo both the `git commit` and the `git add` commands.
 We do this by typing:
 `git reset --mixed <commitID>`

 ```